TcheandjieuLab/CC4D_sex_stratified_analysis_plan/Sex_stratified_autosomal_chr.md

 ### 1. Example script using PLINK

-this is a single example command line to run GWAS with PLINK when chr are strore in seprate files
+This is a single example command line to run GWAS with PLINK when chromosome are strore in seprate files 1.a.
+Analysis in males

 ```
 for chr in {1..22}; do